ardalis/ardalis-com-gatsby/src/pages/blog/using-dynamic-parameters-in-a-webtest-or-loadtest.md

 comments: true
 share: true
 ---
-Using Visual Studio 2010 (and some earlier versions), it’s very easy to create a WebTest by recording one or more web requets to the system under test (SUT).
+Using Visual Studio 2010 (and some earlier versions), it’s very easy to create a WebTest by recording one or more web requests to the system under test (SUT).
 To get started, open Visual Studio 2010 and create a New Project.
 Then select Test Project like so:

 ![](/img/snaghtml356cf0_1.png)